-HUMAN-26A 3 UNITS
+HUMAN-26A

-Women in Art I
+Women in Art I transferable to csu and uc 54 lecture hours

 The role of women as artists in the western world, beginning in the middle ages and concluding in the Twentieth Century art world.
 Grades are P/NP Option.